Cheick Tioté: Anderlecht

 In 2005, he was scouted by Belgian club Anderlecht and signed a three-year contract with the club.
 After spending months at the club's reserve, he made his debut for Anderlecht in a Belgian Cup match which they lost to Geel after Tioté missed his penalty.
 The following month, Tioté made his UEFA Champions League debut, where he made his first start in Matchday 6 Group Stage, in a 1–0 loss against Real Betis.
 It was not until 18 March 2006 that he made his league debut for the club, coming on as a late substitute, in a 4–0 win over Beveren.
 After making another league appearance, Tioté went on to make four appearances in all competitions in the 2005–06 season.
-The following season saw Tioté make three appearances in all competitions, due to spending the most of the season with injuries.
+The following season saw Tioté make three appearances in all competitions, due to spending most of the season with injuries.

 In the 2007–08 season, he played on loan for Roda JC on a season-long loan deal, where he played alongside his countryman Sekou Cissé.
 After making his first start on his Roda JC debut, in a 5–3 win over VVV-Venlo on 2 September 2007, he scored his first goal for the club, in a 3–1 loss against Feyenoord.
 Since making an impact at Roda JC, he became the club's fan favourite there.
 On 27 December 2007 he scored his second Roda JC goal, in a 1–0 win over Heerenveen.
 On 4 April 2008, however, Tioté was sent off in the 33rd minute, in a 2–0 loss against NEC, which turns out to be his last appearance.
 After serving two match suspension for the rest of the season, he went on to make thirty appearances and scoring two times in all competitions.